-The source area was remediated in 2002 yet there are still persistent detections of Sr-90 in the source area at levels near or above the DWS.
+The source area was remediated in 2002 yet there are still persistent detections of Sr-90 in the sump outfall area at levels near or above the DWS.
 Based on the Sr-90 concentrations in source area monitoring wells, any residual contamination that may remain at depth in the unsaturated zone above the water table appears to be minimal.
-The residual contamination continues to be flushed by the rising and falling of the water table and precipitation.
-The water table has remained at low elevations over the past several years due to drought conditions.
-The groundwater flow has shifted in this area to the southeast over the past several years due to changes in pumping and recharge in the vicinity.

-Characterization work will be recommended in this report to verify whether there has been any shift of the plume resulting from these changes.
+Any residual contamination continues to be flushed by the rising and falling of the water table and precipitation.
+Water table elevations increased during 2018.
+The groundwater flow has also shifted in this area to the southeast over the past several years due to a reduction of discharge water entering HO and RA V basins.
+Characterization work has been recommended in this report to verify whether there has been any shift of the plume resulting from these changes.

-All Sr-90 detections in 2017 were within the expected concentration range.
+All Sr-90 detections in 2018 were within the expected concentration range except for 076-25 which has had a slight increase in Sr-90 concentrations.